 Removal of feces.
 City code requires pet owners to pick up after their animal.
 City code 6-1-3 E

 Restraint of dogs.
-Dogs must be contained/restrained at all times by a fence that your animal cannot escape, a functioning underground electronic fence, chain or cable tie, or secured inside your home.
-Dogs must be walked on a leash and voice control does not satisfy this requirement.
+Dogs must be contained/restrained at all times by a fence that the animal cannot escape; a functioning underground electronic fence; chain or cable tie fence; or be secured inside your home.
+Dogs must be walked on a leash; voice control does not satisfy this requirement.
 There is no containment or leash law for cats.
 City Code 6-1-3 A

 Stray animals.
 If you find a lost animal or lose yours, contact the Sedona Humane Society.
-Always license, collar and ID tag on your dog or cat.
+Always license, collar and ID tag your pet.